 200 m from Firenze Santa Maria Novella Train Station, 4.8 Kms for Florence Airport, Free wifi, Highly suited for backpackers, Hospitable staff.

-A 4-minute walk from Santa Maria Novella, Decent place for backpackers, Free wifi, Common Dining area
+A 4-minute walk from Santa Maria Novella, a Decent place for backpackers, Free wifi, Common Dining area

 |Cheap hostel beds: Available for approximately 20 euros|